nephio-project/docs/content/en/docs/porch/user-guides/porchctl-cli-guide.md

 porch-deployment.new-package-clone.v1   new-package-clone   v1              0          false    Draft       porch-deployment
 ```

-`porchctl rpkg clone` can also be used to clone packages that are in repositories not registered with Porch, for
+`porchctl rpkg clone` can also be used to clone package revisions that are in repositories not registered with Porch, for
 example:

 ```bash